nabware/playspawn/README.md

-i made a change# sv
+i made another change. i made a change# sv

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).